 (2) Cover the arm with a sheet so that the arm will not be damaged.
 Refer to the following figure and fix the arm.
+Example of Arm Fixed Posture

 (3) Hold the bottom of Arm #1 by hand to unscrew the anchor bolts.
 Then, remove the Manipulator from the base table.